-Interestingly, we saw that no of the respondents rated these three particulars with "low value" which supports that the college programs contribute the graduates for the professional and the personal development.

-2.4 Issues related to teaching/learning, teacher/student relationship and education delivery efficiency.
+In conclusion, we saw that most of the respondents rated these three particulars with high and moderate value which supports that the college programs contribute the graduates for the professional and the personal development.
+2.4 Issues related to teaching/ learning, teacher/student relationship and education delivery efficiency.